openhwgroup/programs/program/Project Descriptions and Plans/CORE-V-HAL/Project-Concept-HAL.md

 ## Initial Estimate of Timeline
-The project will be last for 3 Months and have below output at different stage.
+HALs take many years to develop.
+For example, Arm's CMSIS is around 15 years old.
+At this stage we propose a 3-month period to agree the approach and develop detailed plans for Project Launch.
+At that time we shall have a more accurate understanding of the deliverables and the timescale over which they can be completed.

+During this 3-month period, objectives are:

-- To agree the key technical requirements, approach, and specification for a Core-V HAL that will be re-used for all Core-V Cores
+- To agree the key technical requirements for a CORE-V HAL that will be re-used for all CORE-V Cores
+- To agree the technical approach
+- To agree the approach for specification

-Once the HAL approach is agreed
+Once the HAL approach is agreed, Project Launch will be sought.
+Steps that will then be taken include:
-   - To implement basic peripherals (UART, TIME, INT...) on Core-V MCU.
+   - To implement basic peripherals (UART, TIME, INT...) on CORE-V MCU.
-   - To have FreeRTOS run  on Core-V MCU in conjunction with HAL SDK support
+   - To have FreeRTOS run  on CORE-V MCU in conjunction with HAL
-   - To implement support other peripherals and meet application requirement.

 ## Explanation of why OpenHW should do this project